IndyCar Racing: Qualifying

 There are two main types of qualifying session: For road courses, it featured a ten-minute "open session" where the player can run as many laps as desired; For ovals, only two "flying laps" are run, with the better of the two average speeds counting.

 The Indianapolis Motor Speedway expansion Four flying laps are run, and the average of the four lap speeds is used to determine grid position.

 In all cases, the player starts the qualifying session from the pit lane, and is automatically in last place on the grid for the race.
 As in the game's predecessor, Indianapolis 500: The Simulation, all of the opposition drivers' qualifying positions are pre-determined, and although some cars may be out on track during the player's qualifying attempt, they will make no further improvements to their respective lap times or speeds.
 Skipping the qualifying session leaves the player at the back of the grid.

 Races

 With the exception of Indianapolis, all races begin with a standing start with cars two abreast on the grid, cars are three abreast at Indianapolis.
 A "pit board" is shown on screen each time the player crosses the start/finish line.

 Championship seasons

 IndyCar Racing allows the player to take part in a full series of race weekends at every track available on the computer, with results from each race counting towards the Championship standings.
 The game automatically creates a season schedule based on the range of tracks installed.
-The full 16-race schedule is shown below in the Tracks section in its correct order; those in bold are the eight available with the original release of the game (so Long Beach would be the first race of the season unless the expansion pack was purchased and installed).

 If there is a tie between two or more cars for the most laps led, the car which finished the race in the highest position is awarded the point.
 Cars which crash or retire late in a race, and are still in the top 12 at the end, are still classified and awarded the appropriate number of points.